 - Aglaia Oncology Fund III: planned

 Through its Oncology Funds I and II, Aglaia has invested in 12 early stage companies, of which 6 were founded by Aglaia.
-The experienced team has been involved in the development of more than 100 oncology products, The continuous strategic and operational involvement of the team with portfolio companies has contributed to a marked success rate in transitioning early-stage portfolio companies to clinical-stage companies.
+Aglaia Growth Fund(s) further invest in selected portfolio companies.
+The experienced team has been involved in the development of more than 100 oncology products.
+The continuous strategic and operational involvement of the team with portfolio companies has contributed to a marked success rate in transitioning early-stage portfolio companies to clinical-stage companies.
 By doing so, Aglaia has de-risked and matured these companies up to the level at which they become attractive candidates for licensing, acquisition or IPO.

 Aglaia was the Greek goddess of beauty and good health.
 Together with her two sisters (Thalia and Euphrosyne), she was one of the three graces.
 The three graces were regarded as the inspirers of culture, love and wisdom.
 Or, more in general, bringing the feeling of wellbeing to the people.
 In line with the three graces, it is the intention of Aglaia Oncology Funds to contribute to the good health and the wellbeing of people by developing innovative therapies for cancer with higher cure rates and less side effects.

-Herman Spolders, (co)-founder of companies like Oncomethylome, Pluriomics and NCardia.
-He has 40 years of experience in the pharmaceutical and biotech industry in Europe and the U.S. He served on multiple boards and in various executive positions.
-Throughout his career, Herman Spolders has been instrumental in starting and growing biotech companies, IPO’s, forging large pharma-biotech collaborations, defining new product opportunities with a focus on clinical diagnostics for cancer or infectious diseases.
+Herman Spolders.
+(Co)-founder of companies like Oncomethylome, Pluriomics and NCardia.
+He has 40 years of experience in the pharmaceutical and biotech industry in Europe and the U.S. Mr. Spolders has been instrumental in starting and growing biotech companies, IPO’s, forging large pharma-biotech collaborations and in defining new product opportunities with a focus on clinical diagnostics for cancer or infectious diseases.
 He studied biochemistry at the University of Amsterdam and graduated at INSEAD.

 Aglaia is looking for excellent cancer research with the potential to be translated into cancer medicines.
 This translates specifically in: